-Substantial Compliance shall mean that the dwelling is in compliance with all applicable Federal (remove), State, and Newark health, safety, building, and property maintenance codes, statutes, regulations and ordinances, including, but not limited to the Regulations for Construction and Maintenance of Hotels and Multiple Dwellings promulgated by the State Department of Community Affairs (N.J.A.C.
+Substantial Compliance shall mean that the dwelling is in compliance with all applicable Federal (remove), State, and Newark health, safety, building, and property maintenance codes, statutes, regulations and ordinances, including, but not limited to the Regulations for Construction and Maintenance of Hotels and Multiple Dwellings promulgated by the State

+Department of Community Affairs (N.J.A.C.
 5:10-1 et seq.)
 If a rent increase or surcharge is challenged by a tenant on the basis of lack of substantial compliance, the burden is on the landlord to prove that the building is in substantial compliance.
-Substantial Compliance is based upon current code inspection reports which shall be not less than six months old at the time of the initial hearing on a rent increase application under 19:2-8, Landlord Hardship increases and 19:2-7, Major New Improvements.
+Code inspection reports shall not be less than six months old at the time of the initial hearing for any rent increase or surcharge in order to be used as evidence of Substantial Compliance, where Substantial Compliance is required for the increase or surcharge to be granted.
+This does not preclude the use of other recent evidence to prove or disprove Substantial Compliance, and does not prevent the Rent Control Board from requiring a new inspection by Newark code enforcement officials.
+Tenants or tenants associations may also request a new inspection.
 Substantial Compliance also includes full compliance with the Landlord Identity Disclosure Act (N.J.S.A.
 46:8-27 et seq.).
 Nothing in this section impairs the right of a tenant to seek and receive an appropriate rent reduction for diminishment of services.